 What We Choose for CP Technologies’ Rugged LCD Products

 CP Technologies has recently introduced IR Touch with multi-touch technology for its 24” rackmount LCD monitors, the CPX1-24 and CPI1-24.
 This is one of the only multi-touch screen rugged monitors this size in the market.
-It’s appropriate for military and industrial operations, offers expansive workspace, is extremely high resolution at 4096×4096 points, requires no touch activation force, is sealed to IP65 from the front, and supports multi-touch gesture technology.
+It’s appropriate for military and industrial operations, offers expansive workspace, is extremely high resolution at 4096×4096 touch-sensitive points, requires no touch activation force, is sealed to IP65 from the front, and supports multi-touch gesture technology.
 CP Technologies offers analog resistive touch options for most of its rugged LCD products because of its many benefits, including durability and reliability.
 Our RhinoTouch® surface technology protects the monitor surface layer from humidity, scratches, vandalism, flames, chemicals, and more.
-RhinoTouch® also provides an option for a finger print resistive oleophobic Anti-Reflective coating.
+Our displays also include a finger print resistive oleophobic Anti-Reflective coating as standard.